bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/translational-bitcoin-development.md

 ## Discussion points

-So I wanted to like, yeah, we've got, yeah, 10, 15 minutes, discussion points.
+We've got, 10, 15 minutes, discussion points.
-So I've talked to people about this in the last couple weeks, months, I don't know, And some people are like, just run Umbrel, or Raspblitz, or Casa or there's all these companies, they're like, look, here's a node in a box.
+So I've talked to people about this in the last couple weeks, months and some people are like, just run Umbrel, or Raspblitz, or Casa or there's all these companies, they're like, look, here's a node in a box.
-Yeah, I don't wanna trash those companies, like that's a cool thing to build, People want that.
+I don't wanna trash those companies, like that's a cool thing to build, people want that.
 But also, why Raspberry Pi?
 Raspberry Pi's are hundreds of dollars now, and they're not a good deal.
 And you can just use an old computer with Linux or Windows on it.